tedstreete/opi-api/doc/minutes/OPI API Minutes-August-22.md

 - Agreement on the Objectives for the APIs for Networking, Storage, Security

-Upcoming Topics:

-- August 11
+---
+Minutes 8/11/22

+Agenda:

 - Storage - goals and deliverables
 - Marvell - view on API boundary (RPC, Linked Library, etc.) - if ready
 - Network - Objectives, goals, deliverables

+Notes:

+- Continued discussions around the Control Plane (Configuration)

+- Reviewed storage goals and deliverables
+  - Team will review and comment in github site
+  - No comments raised on the initial view

+- API boundary for networking presented by Marvell
+- Aligned with the working thinking that multiple API's will need to be recommended to address OVS/OVN, VPP, SONiC and translation layer to map to the underlying SDKs
+- OpenConfig covers many aspects; but will need extensions.

+- Discussed whether the Service Chaining is in the OPI Scope or outside of it.
+This is likely a question for the TSC.

+Actions:

+- Define a PoC that can be done with in existing client
+- Define a PR review process that will improve the contribution
+  - Address the needs for multiple timezones to review
+  - Define the mechanisms for Architecture vs editing, bug fixes, etc.
+    - Architecture changes need a longer review cycle
+    - Bug fixes need shorter turn to address issues and additional PRs can be opened

+---
+Upcoming Topics:

 - August 18
   - Ceph Storage on DPUs - First Agenda Item for 8/18 meeting